Personal Welcome

 The Rev. Deacon Mike McKinnon-Dane has attended Trinity Anglican Church for the past 11 years, serving on the vestry as Junior Warden from 2015 to 2020, and serving at the Altar since 2014.
 In 2018 through 2019, he was temporarily assigned by The Most Rev. Brian Marsh to St. Augustine Church in Scarborough, Maine as a Lay Pastor, providing pastoral support and conducting long version morning prayer with sermons.
 After passing examinations, he was ordained to the Deaconate in October 2020.

-Today, Deacon Mike is a member of the Diocese of the Northeast Standing Committee, and a sixth year T.A.C. representative to the National Synod.
-Prior to becoming a member of T.A.C., he was a member of the Anglican Catholic Church where he served on the vestry and was a delegate at Diocesan meetings, as well as authoring and submitting press releases for the Bishop of the Diocese.
-Also in the past, he was a member of St. Mary’s Roman Catholic Church.
+Today, Deacon Mike is on loan to the diocese and pastoring All Saints in Concord, NH.
+He is a member of the Diocese of the Northeast Standing Committee, and a sixth year T.A.C. representative to the National Synod.
 He has a passion for church growth, including authoring “Crossing the Chasm, Elemental Church Growth”, and has chaired several committees on evangelism and growth.

 Rev. McKinnon is also a 12-year U.S. Navy veteran serving in various roles, including Combat Aircrew Veteran.
 In his secular occupation, he has successfully started and sold nine businesses, held management level positions in large publicly traded technology companies, and is currently the CEO of Hygenall Corporation and a Senior Business Consultant at Numidian5, LLC.
 Deacon Mike holds degrees in Electronics, Industrial Technologies, Marketing and is currently undertaking studies in theology and church history.

-Today, Deacon Mike is a member of the Diocese of the Northeast Standing Committee, and a sixth year T.A.C. representative to the National Synod.
-Prior to becoming a member of T.A.C., he was a member of the Anglican Catholic Church where he served on the vestry and was a delegate at Diocesan meetings, as well as authoring and submitting press releases for the Bishop of the Diocese.
-Also in the past, he was a member of St. Mary’s Roman Catholic Church.
+Today, Deacon Mike is on loan to the diocese and pastoring All Saints in Concord, NH.
+He is a member of the Diocese of the Northeast Standing Committee, and a sixth year T.A.C. representative to the National Synod.
 He has a passion for church growth, including authoring “Crossing the Chasm, Elemental Church Growth”, and has chaired several committees on evangelism and growth.

 Rev. McKinnon is also a 12-year U.S. Navy veteran serving in various roles, including Combat Aircrew Veteran.
 In his secular occupation, he has successfully started and sold nine businesses, held management level positions in large publicly traded technology companies, and is currently the CEO of Hygenall Corporation and a Senior Business Consultant at Numidian5, LLC.
 Deacon Mike holds degrees in Electronics, Industrial Technologies, Marketing and is currently undertaking studies in theology and church history.